fane247/Fane_Head/readme.md

 ## extensions

 The original game has power cards which burn the pack, reset to 2 and also are see-through.
 Given more time.
-I would also like to add animations and sound effects to cards being played.
+I would also like to implemnet theese and add animations and sound effects to cards being played.